 If you are interested in discovering Japan’s culture through temples, palaces, or seeing people go about their daily lives, you will surely love these spots:

-Meiji Shrine, Sensoji Temple, Tsukiji Market, Imperial Palace plus East Gardens or the 45th floor observation deck of the Tokyo Metropolitan Government Building.
+Meiji Shrine, Sensoji Temple, Tsukiji Market or the 45th floor observation deck of the Tokyo Metropolitan Government Building.

 You can also simply go window shopping and watch the bustling crowds in Shinjuku, Shibuya, Harajuku, Akihabara and Ginza.